AOSC-Dev/buildit/DESIGN.md

 Job status:

 1. created: can be assigned to worker
-2. assigned: assigned to worker
+2. running: assigned to worker
 3. error: unexpected error
 4. finished: finished, successful(build_success && pushpkg_success) or failed